Thailand - Food Page 3

 Kloster is OK but not as widely available as Singha or Chang.
 It is of German origin (and the Germans know a thing or two about beer) but is brewed under license in Thailand.
 Another beer to look out for is Leo which is tasty and cheap.

 Thai beers are relatively strong.
 Again, I am no expert but I believe that a lot of English bitters are between 3% and 4% whereas Thai beers are normally between 5% and 6%.
-All I know is that even after one large bottle of Thai beer I know I have had a drink.
+All I know is that even after one large bottle of Thai beer I can feel the effect.

 European brews such as Heineken and Carlsberg are also quite popular.
 These are brewed in Thailand under license.
 Of course, it's cool to drink European beer in Thailand just as it would be cool to drink a Singha in London.
 This is always the way.
 When I was a teenager it was cool to drink trendy American brews which actually were quite poor beers but when I worked in the States it was trendy to drink Guinness.
-People always seem to feel the need to show how sophisticated and worldly-wise they are by the beer they choose to drink.
+People always seem to feel the need to show how sophisticated and worldly-wise they are by drinking a certain kinf of beer.

 Western Food In Thailand

-TOPS supermarket bake good bread and sell butter and cheese from New Zealand and ham from Germany which is also very good.
+TOPS supermarket bake good bread, and they sell butter and cheese from New Zealand and ham from Germany which is also very good.

 The food in Western chain restaurants with branches in Thailand is fine, as is the food in large hotels who have chefs trained in international cuisine.
 Somewhere such as the Oriental hotel in Bangkok will satisfy the most discerning of Western palates.
-I wouldn't recommend Western food from small local style restaurants who add a few farang dishes to their menu.
-Many Thais just don't understand farang food and generally it doesn't taste too good.
+Some small local style restaurants add a few farang dishes to their menu.
+However, many Thais just don't understand farang food and generally it doesn't taste that good.

 The Ills Of The West

-Throughout these pages I have sometimes been critical of Thailand.
-It's not because I want to pick on Thailand.
-On the contrary, it's a country I love, but my criticism has had more to do with sadness and frustration at how Westernisation is gradually ruining the country.
-(I almost said American Imperialism instead of Westernisation but maybe that is too strong, or maybe not?)
+Throughout these pages I am often critical of Thailand.
+It's not because I necessarily want to pick on Thailand, but my criticism has had more to do with sadness and frustration at how Westernisation is gradually ruining the country.

 Thailand was a country that had so many things right before it sold out to mass consumerism and Western culture.
 Every aspect of life in Thailand has been affected, including the diet.
 The normal Thai diet is very healthy with lots of fish, fruit and vegetables.
 It is not high in fat and provides a good balance of essential vitamins and nutrients.
 What's more, because food is so abundant and cheap in Thailand, a good diet is available to most people.

-According to a newspaper report I read (The Nation 2nd May 2005), a survey in Bangkok has reported that schoolchildren only eat 74 grams of fresh fruit and vegetables a day on average.
+According to a newspaper report I read (The Nation 2nd May 2005), a survey in Bangkok showed that schoolchildren only eat 74 grams of fresh fruit and vegetables a day on average.
 Other studies (and my own observations) make it clear that Thai children are eating far too many high-fat, starchy foods and drinking too many sugary, fizzy drinks.
-KFC and MacDonalds are always packed out with Thais and carbonated drinks, often included in set meals, are the drinks of choice.
+KFC and MacDonalds are always packed out with Thais eating Western junk food and drinking carbonated drinks.

 Another survey among adults indicated that children are losing their role models when it comes to eating a good diet.
 In the survey, 71% of adults said they ate instant noodles every day and 54% admitted to eating junk food every day.
 Only 47% made an effort to eat vegetables with their meals.